 SEC Investigation.
 On October 17, 2001, the SEC requested that Enron voluntarily provide information regarding certain related party transactions.
 On October 31, 2001, the SEC opened a formal investigation of the matters that were the subject of recent press reports and that were previously the subject of the SEC informal inquiry.
 Enron is cooperating fully with the SEC relative to its investigation.
 Enron cannot predict the term of the SEC investigation or its potential outcome.

 Special Committee.
-Based on various reports and information concerning Enron’s transactions with certain related parties, on October 31, 2001 the Boardof Directors elected William Powers, Dean of the University of Texas School of Law, to the Board, and appointed Dean Powers as Chairman of a newly formed Special Committee.
+Based on various reports and information concerning Enron’s transactions with certain related parties, on October 31, 2001 the Board elected William K. Powers Jr., Dean of the University of Texas School of Law, to the Board, and appointed Dean Powers as Chairman of a newly formed Special Committee.
 The Special Committee is responsible for conducting an independent investigation and review of transactions between Enron and certain related parties.
 The Special Committee also was charged with taking any disciplinary action that it deems appropriate, communicating with the SEC and recommending to the Board any other appropriate actions.
 The other members of the Special Committee are independent directors Frank Savage, CEO of Savage Holdings LLC, Paulo Ferraz Pereira, Executive Vice President of investment bank Group Bozano, and Herbert S. Winokur, Jr., Chairman and CEO of Capricorn Holdings, Inc.

-The Special Committee has retained the law firm of Wilmer, Cutler & Pickering as its counsel.
+The Special Committee has retained the law firm of Wilmer, Cutler & Pickering (Wilmer, Cutler) as its counsel.
 The firm’s representation is led by William R. McLucas, former Director of the Division of Enforcement of the SEC.
 Wilmer, Cutler has retained Deloitte & Touche LLP to provide related accounting advice to the law firm.
 The Special Committee began its review on October 26, 2001.
 The review will include an analysis of both the underlying substance and business purposes of the transactions, as well as an analysis of their financial impact on Enron and, to the extent information is available, on the related parties.
 The duration of the Special Committee’s review, and the ultimate results of that review, have not yet been determined.
 Accordingly, Enron cannot predict the ultimate results of the Special Committee investigation and the related impact on Enron’s reported Consolidated Financial Statements.

 3. RESTATEMENT